laravel/docs/facades.md

         }
     }

-Injecting a publisher interface implementation into the method allows us to easily test the method in isolation since we can mock the injected publisher.
-However, it requires us to always pass a publisher instance each time we call `publish`.
+Injecting a publisher implementation into the method allows us to easily test the method in isolation since we can mock the injected publisher.
+However, it requires us to always pass a publisher instance each time we call the `publish` method.
 Using real-time facades, we can maintain the same testability while not being required to explicitly pass a `Publisher` instance.
 To generate a real-time facade, simply prefix the namespace of the imported class with `Facades`:

-Instead, simply add the `Facades` namespace to the beginning of your `use` statement for the Twitter service, and you can use that class as if it were a facade.

     <?php